 Protein’s Role as a Team Player

 Protein has always been a particularly popular nutrient with athletes because of its role in building and maintaining muscles.
 Indeed, athletes need to consume a wide variety of high-quality protein foods in their diets.
-However, while protein is necessary, it is not the primary fuel for working muscles, and consuming more protein than what the body can use is not going to give athletes larger and stronger muscles.
+However, while protein is necessary for rebuilding and repairing muscles, it is not the primary fuel, and consuming more protein than what the body can use is not going to give athletes larger and stronger muscles.
 While research shows that protein requirements are higher for athletes to aid in muscle repair and growth, most athletes are already consuming more protein than the body can use.
 Use the following formulas as guidelines to ensure proper amounts of protein are included in your dietary intake.

 Many athletes want to add more bulk to their bodies in the form of lean muscle.
 Many supplement products claim to build muscles.
-Athletes should take special caution when considering supplementation (please see pages 16-21 for additional information and cautions).
+Athletes should take special caution when considering supplementation (please see Supplements and Your Health section for additional information and cautions).
 Due to the limited regulations of the dietary supplement industry, there is a risk of products being contaminated with sport-prohibited or unknown substances with or without the manufacturer knowing.
 There is no guarantee that the product contents match with those listed on the label.
 Taking a lot of extra protein either from supplements or food does not guarantee bigger muscles.
-If it did, athletes could spend time lounging instead of lifting to build muscles.
+If it did, athletes could spend time lounging instead of lifting to build muscle.

-Following a strength training program that challenges muscles
+- Follow a strength training program that challenges muscles.

-Adding 500 to 1,000 more calories each day to current dietary intake, to allow the body to use protein already present in the diet for muscle growth and not be broken down to fuel activity
+- Add 500 to 1,000 more calories each day to current dietary intake, to allow the body to use protein already present in the diet for muscle growth and not be broken down to fuel activity.

-Eating foods that are both high in carbohydrates and proteins like grilled chicken sandwiches, peanut butter sandwiches, and Greek yogurt with granola
+- Eat foods that are both high in carbohydrates and proteins like grilled chicken sandwiches, peanut butter sandwiches, and Greek yogurt with granola.

-Choosing low-fat sources of both carbohydrates and protein
+- Choose low-fat sources of both carbohydrates and protein.

-Eating several small meals that include about 30 grams of protein throughout the day will support training and muscle-building
+- Eat several small meals that include about 30 grams of protein or about 0.3 grams of protein/kilogram throughout the day will support training and muscle-building.

-Choosing lean animal sources of protein (i.e. dairy and meats) which are more efficiently absorbed by the body
+- Choose lean animal sources of protein (i.e. dairy and meats) which are more efficiently absorbed by the body.

 Protein After Exercise